-Adverse reactions considered by the investigators as drug-related occurred in 8.7% (35/404) of patients receiving Sancuso and 7.1% (29/406) of patients receiving oral granisetron.
+Adverse reactions occurred in 8.7% (35/404) of patients receiving Sancuso and 7.1% (29/406) of patients receiving oral granisetron.
 The most common adverse reaction was constipation that occurred in 5.4% of patients in the Sancuso group and 3.0% of patients in the oral granisetron group.

-Table 1 lists the treatment emergent adverse reactions that occurred in at least 3% of patients treated with Sancuso or oral granisetron.
+Table 1 lists the adverse reactions that occurred in at least 3% of patients treated with Sancuso or oral granisetron.

-Active Comparator Controlled Studies in Cancer Patients Receiving Chemotherapy
+Double-Blind, Active Comparator Controlled Studies in Cancer Patients Receiving

 |Nervous system disorders|

 5-HT3 receptor antagonists, such as granisetron, may be associated with arrhythmias or ECG abnormalities.
-Three ECGs were performed on 588 randomized patients in the Phase 3 study: at baseline before treatment, the first day of chemotherapy, and 5 to 7 days after starting chemotherapy.
-QTcF prolongation greater than 450 milliseconds was seen in a total of 11 (1.9%) patients after receiving granisetron, 8 (2.7%) on oral granisetron and 3 (1.1%) on the patch.
+Three ECGs were performed on 588 patients in a randomized, parallel group, double-blind, double-dummy study: at baseline before treatment, the first day of chemotherapy, and 5 to 7 days after starting chemotherapy.
+QTcF prolongation greater than 450 milliseconds was seen in a total of 11 (1.9%) patients after receiving granisetron, 8 (2.7%) on oral granisetron, and 3 (1.1%) on the patch.
 No new QTcF prolongation greater than 480 milliseconds was observed in any patient in this study.
 No arrhythmias were detected in this study.

-Adverse events reported in clinical trials with other formulations of granisetron include the following:
+Adverse reactions reported in clinical trials with other formulations of granisetron include the following: